The COW, the CROW

 Driven by religious idealism, hidden behind a crazed fundamentalism, Savonarola led a hysteria that confused art and beauty with sin and the devil.
 Even Botticelli, afraid of the passions of the mob that raged around him, publicly threw his own paintings into the fires.

-McCarthy played a similar role to Savonarola.
-He was a hateful, aggressive drunk who masqueraded behind the role of an American patriot and idealist.
+McCarthy played a role similar to that of Savonarola.
+McCarthy was a hateful, aggressive drunk who masqueraded behind the role of an American patriot and idealist.
 He aroused a wave of fear and named the devil- communism.
 Like Botticelli, many people, when called before his senate committee and hearing the loud, condemnatory accusations against them, became scared and betrayed their own friends, throwing them into the fire to be prosecuted.
 It was a perfect storm of the lowest denominator in man.

 Animals, Man and Morality

 Animals don’t have morals.
-They do not weigh the right or wrong in a situation like a human being can.
+They do not weigh the right or wrong in a situation, they do not behave according to Dharma, law or a principle of righteousness like a human being.
 They do not ask for ‘mercy’.
-In my opening tale of the crow and the cow, I was talking about animals and the way they act.
+In my opening tale of the crow and the cow, I referred to animals and the way they act.
 The crow torturing the cow was not evil or wrong.
-We would not call a lion ‘cruel’ or ‘evil’ for killing a baby giraffe in front of its mother.
-But, we would call a human being cruel and evil for killing a human child in front of its mother and that is what is being done all over the world today; only many of the people doing it have no face and their killing is done impersonally; by destroying the livelihood of others and underselling the traditional indigenous crops of whole peoples with subsidized foreign imports.
-It is done by stealing the natural resources of a third world country (such as oil or timber) and making billions off of it while leaving the waste of their pillage in the rivers, earth and bodies of their victims.
-When they destroy a people’s ability to make a living from their own land, they undermine a culture and all the family values within it.
+We should not call a lion ‘cruel’ or ‘evil’ for killing a baby giraffe in front of its mother.
+But, we would call a human being cruel and evil for killing a human child in front of its mother and that is what is being done all over the world today; only many of those doing it have no face and their killing is done impersonally; by destroying the livelihood of others by underselling the traditional indigenous crops of whole peoples with subsidized foreign imports.
+It is done anonymously by stealing the natural resources of a third world country (such as oil or timber) and making billions off of it while leaving the waste of their pillaging in the rivers, earth and bodies of their victims.
+When the anonymous 'they,' destroy a people’s ability to make a living from their own land, they undermine a culture and all the family values within it.
 Families, fathers, mothers and children are left to suffer all their lives.
 Worst of all, it is done in the name of capitalism, free trade, progress and democracy.

-I am reminded of the resignation letter written in 2012 by Greg Smith, a Goldman Sachs executive director and head of the firm’s United States equity derivatives business in Europe, the Middle East and Africa.
-He wrote:
+In 2012, Greg Smith, a Goldman Sachs executive director and head of the firm’s United States equity derivatives business in Europe, the Middle East and Africa, resigned and wrote a letter:

 "I attend derivatives sales meetings where not one single minute is spent asking questions about how we can help clients.
 It’s purely about how we can make the most possible money off of them.
 If you were an alien from Mars and sat in on one of these meetings, you would believe that a client’s success or progress was not part of the thought process at all.